YPD-HG/todo-list/README.md

 5. Click **"Clear All"** to delete all tasks.
 6. Use the checkbox to mark tasks as completed.

-## **Future Enhancements**
-- Implement **localStorage** for task persistence
-- Improve UI with animations and enhanced styling
-- Introduce task categories and priorities

 ## **Purpose of the Project**
 This project was developed to gain hands-on experience with **JavaScript CRUD operations**, focusing on **DOM manipulation, event handling, and dynamic content updates**.